devforkronos/Backend/README.md

 ## Contribution

 BloxSafe is open to contributions.
-You can send a [Pull Requests](https://github.com/jareer12/BloxSafe/pulls) or open an [Issue](https://github.com/jareer12/BloxSafe/issues) if you find bugs, typos or errors.
+You can send a [Pull Requests](https://github.com/jareer12/BloxSafe/pulls) or open an [Issue](https://github.com/jareer12/BloxSafe/issues) if you find bugs, typos or err.
+You can find me on my [Discord server](https://discord.gg/M6bn9xtrhC)